jedevc/mini-ctf-tool/README.md

 ## Installation

-Simply copy the `ctftool` script into the root directory of your CTF challenge directory.
+Simply copy the `ctftool.py` script into the root directory of your CTF challenge directory.

 To upgrade your existing installation (and overwrite the existing script):

-	$ ./ctftool upgrade
+    $ ./ctftool.py upgrade

 ## Usage

-Create a challenge:

-    $ ./ctftool create SampleName SampleCategory
+Ctftool automatically detects `challenge.json` and `challenge.yaml` files in the `challenges/` directory.

+    $ mkdir -p challenges/demo
+    $ cat << EOF > challenges/demo/challenge.yaml
+    name: demo
+    category: web
+    description: >
+        Just a demonstration challenge!
+    flags:
+    - "FLAG{demo}"
+    files:
+    - flag.txt
+    points: 50
+    EOF

 List all challenges:

-    $ ./ctftool list
+    $ ./ctftool.py list
+    [web] demo - challenges/demo/challenge.yaml

-Refresh and reformat all challenge configs:
+Validate all challenge configs:

-    $ ./ctftool refresh
+    $ ./ctftool.py validate

-Run a script:

-    $ ./ctftool run script

-Upload the challenges to CTFd with a session key:
+Upload the challenges to CTFd:

-    $ ./ctftool upload https://demo.ctf.io deadbeef-1337-1337-1337-deadbeef1337
+    $ ./ctftool upload https://demo.ctf.io -u USERNAME -p PASSWORD

+## Documentation

+Fields:

+- `name`

+  Name of the challenge.
+Must be unique.

+- `category`

+  The "type" of challenge.
+These correspond to CTFd categories, and challenges will be shown grouped into these categories.

+- `description`

+  Plain text description of the challenge, may include some arbitrary HTML.

+- `points`
+  How many points the challenge is worth

+- `flags`
+  A list of strings that are valid flag submissions.

+  If the flag starts and ends with a `/`, e.g. `/FLAG{demo}/`, the internal parts will be interpreted as a regex.

+- `files`

+  A list of files that should be uploaded to CTFd as part of the challenge.

+  The path to the file should be relative to the directory of the corresponding challenge file.

+Note that while ctftool interprets all of the above fields, it will not give warnings/errors on unknown fields.
+This means that you can use any additional keys for your own purposes.